 WELCOME TO GALLERY MOONFLEET

-In twenty-first century Australian art there is an unique flowing together of ancient and contemporary practices which draw on diverse approaches and traditions of mapping and Australian Aboriginal and colonial histories of place, which I have well documented in my PhD thesis :The Cartographic Paradigm in Contemporary Australian Landscape Painting: Concepts of Ownership, Belonging and Place 1950-2014.
+In twenty-first century Australian art there was an unique flowing together of ancient and contemporary practices which draw on diverse approaches and traditions of mapping and Australian Aboriginal and colonial histories of place, which I have well documented in my PhD thesis :The Cartographic Paradigm in Contemporary Australian Landscape Painting: Concepts of Ownership, Belonging and Place 1950-2014.

 While the invasion and settlement of those regions considered fertile by the colonists (such as the Southern Highlands) resulted in the widespread decimation of the indigenous population, other parts of Australia were more slowly colonised, allowing the indigenous populations time to adapt to a greater degree.
 As a consequence, in large parts of Australia an ancient way of knowing the country continues to be practiced.